Barcelona

 Lunch is 1:30-3:30 PM, dinner is 9-11 PM.
 Restaurants that serve dinner at 7 PM are tourist traps.
 The menu del dia at lunch (3 courses with drink for €12-18) is still the best deal in the city - available 1-4 PM at most restaurants.

 Buy a T-Casual card (EUR 13 for 10 trips) at any metro station.
-It works on metro, bus, tram, and local trains within zone 1.
-Get the 2-zone version (EUR 25.5) if you're taking the airport metro.
-For stays over 2 days, the Hola Barcelona 48h card (EUR 17.5) or 72h card (EUR 25.5) offer unlimited rides and include airport access.
+It works on metro, bus, tram, and local trains within zone 1, but note it is non-transferable.
+If you're heading to the airport via metro L9 Sud, the zone 1 card is not valid - you'll need either the 2-zone T-Casual (EUR 25.5 for 10 trips) or a separate airport supplement ticket (EUR 5.5 single).
+For stays over 2 days, the Hola Barcelona 48h card (EUR 17.5) or 72h card (EUR 25.5) offer unlimited rides and do include the airport metro line, which makes them the cleaner option if you're arriving or departing by metro.
+The Aerobus is another solid airport option at EUR 7.75 single - it runs every 5-10 minutes from both terminals to Placa Catalunya and takes around 35 minutes.
 Most of central Barcelona is walkable in 20-30 minutes.
-Don't bother with taxis unless it's late at night.
+Don't bother with taxis unless it's late at night or you're coming from T2, where the fixed fare is EUR 47.

 Las Ramblas and the metro are the hot spots.
 Front pockets, zipped bags, phone in your hand not your back pocket.
 It's not dangerous, just annoying if you're careless.
 El Born and Gracia are totally fine.

 Sagrada Familia, Park Guell (monumental zone), Casa Batllo, and La Pedrera all sell out weeks ahead, especially during peak season.
-Book online 3-4 weeks before your trip - Sagrada Familia (EUR 26) and Casa Batllo (EUR 35) often require the longest lead times.
-Park Guell's timed entry system (EUR 18) releases tickets in batches, so check multiple times if your preferred slot is full.
-Morning slots at Sagrada Familia get the best natural light for photos, while La Pedrera (EUR 28) is less crowded for early afternoon visits.
+Book online 3-4 weeks before your trip - Sagrada Familia and Casa Batllo often require the longest lead times.
+Park Guell's timed entry system releases tickets in batches, so check multiple times if your preferred slot is full.
+Prices as of 2025: Sagrada Familia basic entry with audioguide app is EUR 26 (tower access EUR 36), Park Guell monumental zone is EUR 18, Casa Batllo standard entry is EUR 35, and La Pedrera daytime visit is EUR 28.
+These figures are accurate now but Barcelona attractions adjust prices regularly, so confirm on official websites before booking.
+Morning slots at Sagrada Familia get the best natural light for photos, while La Pedrera is less crowded for early afternoon visits.

 Barcelona is bilingual - street signs are in Catalan, most people speak both.
 "Gracia" not "gracias" is the local thank-you.
 Starting with "Bon dia" instead of "Buenos dias" gets you a warmer reception.